Vedenin/useful-java-links/README.md

 ### 9. Working with image and video
 ### 10. Logging
 ### 11. Bean Mapping
+*Frameworks that ease bean mapping.*

+* [Dozer](https://github.com/DozerMapper/dozer/) - Mapper that copies data from one object to another, using annotations, API or XML configuration.
+* [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator which simplifies mappings between different bean types, based on a convention over configuration approach.
+* [ModelMapper](https://github.com/jhalterman/modelmapper) - ModelMapper is an intelligent object mapping library that automatically maps objects to each other.
+* [Orika](https://github.com/orika-mapper) - Orika is a Java Bean mapping framework that recursively copies (among other capabilities) data from one object to another.
+* [Selma](https://github.com/xebia-france/selma) - Stupid Simple Statically Linked Mapper.
+Selma is an Annotation Processor Based bean mapper.

 ## II.
 Databases, search engines, big data and machine learning
 ### 1. Databases and storages